-Technology plays a crucial role in our work, from our surveillance equipment, to our forensic examination of seized devices, to supporting our IT network infrastructure.
+Technology plays a crucial role in our work; from our surveillance equipment, to our forensic examination of seized devices, defending our online services, to supporting our IT network infrastructure.

 Our Forensic Practitioners work at the cutting edge of technology, providing technical assistance to investigating officers, through the digital forensic investigation of mobile phones and other digital data services, that have been or are suspected of being used for criminal activity.